-An expert in all Brazilian music styles, including samba, bossa nova, baião, forró, pagôde, batucada, frêvo, afoché, maracatú, olodum, chôro and partido alto, Dedé Sampaio studied and mastered various American drumming styles as well.
-In 1976, he came to United States to broaden his horizons.
-Due to his great versatility—as evidenced by his ability excite audiences with show stopping solos on native Brazilian percussion instruments such as the cuica, pandeiro, berimbau, and tamborin, and conversely, to back a jazz vocalist with great sensitivity—he is in demand for all types of jobs.
-Dedé has played on many commercials, CDs and industrial; he is a excellent accompanist in all styles and is equally good on drums and percussion.
+An expert in all Brazilian music styles—including samba, bossa nova, baião, forró, pagôde, batucada, frêvo, afoché, maracatú, olodum, chôro and partido alto—Dedé Sampaio has mastered a variety of American drumming styles as well.
+In 1976, he came to the United States to broaden his horizons.
+Due to his great versatility—as evidenced by his ability to excite audiences with show-stopping solos on native Brazilian percussion instruments such as the cuica, pandeiro, berimbau and tamborin, and conversely, to back a jazz vocalist with great sensitivity—he is in great demand.

-He has performed with top musicians such as Miles Davis, Jon Faddis, Rendy Breker, Toninho Horta, Gary Peacock, Dave Kikoski, Bob Mentzer, Flora Purin, Airto Moreira, Rita Moreno, Lionel Hampton, Phil Perry, Peter Erskine, Louie Bellson, Harvey Mason and Billy Cobham, both in concert and in clinics.
-Dedé has also palyed on albums and CD projects with such artists as Robert Irving III, Toninho Horta, Colby/Caruso and Darryl Tooks.
+Sampaio has performed with top musicians such as Miles Davis, Jon Faddis, Randy Brecker, Toninho Horta, Gary Peacock, Dave Kikoski, Bob Mentzer, Flora Purin, Airto Moreira, Rita Moreno, Lionel Hampton, Phil Perry, Peter Erskine, Louie Bellson, Harvey Mason and Billy Cobham, both in concert and in clinics.
+He has also played on albums and CD projects with such artists as Robert Irving III, Toninho Horta, Colby/Caruso and Darryl Tooks.

-Because of his love of teaching, Dedé, in conjuction with local and out of State organizations, gives concert, workshops, clinics, lectures and master classes in schools throughout the country, exposing thousands of students to joyful Brazilian music while demonstrating the art of ensemble playing.
+Sampaio gives concerts, workshops, clinics, lectures and master classes in schools throughout the country, exposing thousands of students to joyful Brazilian music while demonstrating the art of ensemble playing.
 He also performs with various artists, bands and orchestras for major events around the country.
-Dedé became an American citizen and makes his home in Chicago, where he lives with his wife and son.
+Dedé became an American citizen and lives in Chicago with his wife and son.

-Five-time Grammy winning drummer/composer Mark Walker is one of the most respected musicians and educators on the scene.
-His jazz, Latin jazz and studio resume is like a who’s who of music.
+Five-time Grammy-winning drummer/composer Mark Walker is one of the most respected musicians and educators on the scene.
+His jazz, Latin jazz and studio resume reads like a Who’s Who of music.

-Walker is a 18 plus-year member of the American Jazz group Oregon (featuring Ralph Towner) and a 26-year member of the Paquito D’Rivera Quintet.
-He has collaborated extensively with Lyle Mays, Paul McCandless, Michel Camilo, Caribbean Jazz Project, Dave Samuels, Tiger Okoshi, Andy Narell, David Liebman, Patricia Barber and Cesar Camargo Mariano.
+A member of the jazz group Oregon (featuring Ralph Towner) for more than 18 years and a 26-year member of the Paquito D’Rivera Quintet, Walker has collaborated extensively with Lyle Mays, Paul McCandless, Michel Camilo, Caribbean Jazz Project, Dave Samuels, Tiger Okoshi, Andy Narell, David Liebman, Patricia Barber and Cesar Camargo Mariano.

 He has played concerts and/or recorded with Michael Brecker, Ivan Lins, Dianne Reeves, Milton Nascimento, Sammy Davis Jr., Donna Summer, Mike Stern, Salif Keita, Schoenherz & Fleer, Linda Eder, Frank Wildhorn, Peter Cetera, Dennis DeYoung, Cathy Richardson, Eva Ayllon, Chucho Valdez, Bebo Valdez, Jerry Gonzalez, William Cepeda, Slide Hampton, Dave Douglas, Claudio Roditi, Howard Levy, Arturo Sandoval, Michael Manring, Grace Kelly, Simone, James Ingram, Peabo Bryson, Rosa Passos, Leny Andrade, Joe Henderson, David Onderdonk, Fred Simon, Bob McGrath and The Buckinghams.

-He recently opened Coolidge Hill Studio, where he has recorded and filmed over 135 lessons for his subscription site.
+Walker recently opened Coolidge Hill Studio, where he has recorded and filmed 135 lessons for his subscription site.
 He also records drum tracks for various artists, teaches privately and runs a weekly jazz and Latin workshop for beginning/intermediate players.

 The Elmhurst Faculty Brass Quintet

-includes Matt Lee, trumpet; Kari Lee, trumpet; Joel Benway, horn; Tom Stark, trombone; Cynthia Stark, tuba.
-All members are Chicago area performers in many genres, including symphonic, dixieland, indie-rock, classical brass, and jazz.
-They have performed with various ensembles, including the Chicago Symphony Orchestra, Lyric Opera Orchestra, Chicago Brass Quintet, 6-Pack of Dixie, Millar Brass Ensemble, Second City Brass Quintet, and Grant Park Symphony.
+The Elmhurst Faculty Brass Quintet comprises Matt Lee and Kari Lee on trumpet, Joel Benway on horn, Tom Stark on trombone and Cynthia Stark on tuba.
+All are Chicago-area performers of many genres, including symphonic, Dixieland, indie rock, classical brass and jazz.
+They have performed with various ensembles, including the Chicago Symphony Orchestra, Lyric Opera Orchestra, Chicago Brass Quintet, 6-Pack of Dixie, Millar Brass Ensemble, Second City Brass Quintet and Grant Park Symphony.